LodnIFMT/TrabalhoPython/README.md

 In this project, I used the Python programming language to create a code focused on searching for games from the eighth generation down to the sixth generation.

-The code uses the Ctklistbox graphical interface library, the game list library available on the internet, and the Excel handling library such as openpyxl.
+The code uses the CustomTkinter graphical interface library, the game list library available on the internet, and the Excel handling library such as openpyxl.

 Installation: